hypochoco/SteamRave-Cells-Exhibit/README.md

 ## Using Processing

-NOTE: Processing 4.0 beta 6 is sus!
-Windows detects security issues with it, so we are just sticking with 3.5.4 for now.

 [Install Processing 3.5.4](https://processing.org/download)

 Unzip the download into a folder you want to work in.
 In the folder, open the processing application.